opendaylight/netconf/docs/user-guide.rst

 Enabling WebSocket notifications in OpenDaylight requires a manual setup before starting the application.
 The following steps can be followed to enable WebSocket notifications in OpenDaylight:

-1. Open the file `restconf8040.cfg`, at `etc/` folder inside your Karaf distribution.
+1. Open the file `org.opendaylight.restconf.nb.rfc8040.cfg`, at `etc/` folder inside your Karaf distribution.
+Or create in case it does not exist.
 2. Locate the `use-sse` configuration parameter and change its value from `true` to `false`.
-3. Uncomment the `use-sse` parameter if it is commented out.
+Or add ``use-sse=false`` as new line in case this parameter is not present.
-4. Save the changes made to the `restconf8040.cfg` file.
+3. Save the changes made to the `org.opendaylight.restconf.nb.rfc8040.cfg` file.
-5. Restart OpenDaylight if it is already running.
+4. Restart OpenDaylight if it is already running.

 Once these steps are completed, WebSocket notifications will be enabled in OpenDaylight, and they can be used for receiving notifications instead of SSE.